CY83R-3X71NC710N/TranquilAI/README.md

 ![Example Wallpaper 9](wallpaper_example_9.jpg)

-These breathtaking 5K wallpapers showcase the quality you can expect for the low price of free, featuring:
+These breathtaking 5K wallpapers showcase the tranquil quality you can expect for the low price of free, featuring:
 - **Photorealistic detail** with morning mist and golden sunlight
 - **Perfect composition** with glass-like water reflections
 - **Professional lighting** creating depth and atmosphere